 Content Audit Guide: Everything You Need to Audit Your Content in 2018

 Are you auditing your content on a regular basis?
 No?
-Well, you are not alone in avoiding it.
-Most content marketers avoid performing a content audit until the very last moment.
-Truth be told, you can’t really blame them, can you?
-It’s not easy to do a content audit, especially if you have a lot of content to audit.
+Well, you are not the only one.
+Many content marketers avoid doing a content audit until the very last moment.
+That’s understandable.
+It’s not easy to perform a content audit, especially if you have a lot of content in the first place.

-But that’s no excuse not to audit your content.
-In this article, I will introduce you to the concept of content auditing, why you should do it, as well as how you can use certain tools to make this task much easier and quicker.
+But that’s not an excuse to never audit your content.
+In this article, I want to introduce you to the concept of content auditing, why you should do it, as well as how you can use certain tools to make this task much easier and quicker.

 Why Should You Do a Content Audit?

 First, the big question.
 Why should you do a content audit?
 The simple answer would be to identify the content you have and the content you don’t have.
-Thanks to this, you can determine whether your content is performing well or it needs an update, or maybe even needs to be deleted.
+That way, you can determine whether your content is performing well or if it needs an update, or maybe even deletion.
 A content audit will also point any content gaps that you might be missing in your messaging and allows you to better engage your target audience.

 There are, of course, more reasons to do a content audit.
 Here are the biggest:

-Perhaps you are focusing too much on releasing content pieces at every possible opportunity.
-There’s really no reason to post content every day if it never truly connects with your audience.
+You might be focusing too much on releasing content pieces at every possible opportunity.
+There’s no reason to post content daily if it doesn’t connects with your audience.
 A content audit will tell you if the readers receive your content favorably or not.
 From here, you can say “okay, this works, let’s do more of that”, or “this sucks, let’s not do that ever again”.

 - Identifying outdated and content with wrong information